Have A New Medical Device? Where & How To Register?

 Step 2: Understanding the global regulations

-A system of laws known as the Medical Device Regulation (MDR) controls
+A system of laws known as Medical Device Regulation (MDR) controls

 - The development